Florida International University pedestrian bridge collapse: Bridge design and construction

 The new pedestrian bridge was designed to connect the campus to student housing in a dramatic, sculptural way and also to showcase the school's leadership in the ABC method of rapid bridge construction.
-The bridge was meant to last more than 100 years, and to withstand a Category 5 hurricane, according to a statement by the university.
+The bridge was meant to last more than 100 years and to withstand a Category 5 hurricane, according to a statement by the university.

-The full bridge project was styled to look like a cable-stayed bridge, with a pylon tower and high cables for dramatic effect, but functionally and structurally it was actually a mono truss bridge, with the spans being fully self-supporting.
-The bridge spans used a novel concrete truss design invented for this project, a "re-invented I-beam concept."
-Concrete truss bridges are "exceedingly rare," and "no other designs similar to the FIU bridge" have been discovered.
-The vertical web of the beam was a series of triangulated concrete diagonal struts along the centerline, and the diagonal angles of the struts varied across the bridge so they would align with pipes from the center pylon, in the eventual faux cable-stayed appearance.
+The full bridge project was styled to look like a cable-stayed bridge, with a pylon tower and high cables for dramatic effect.
+Functionally and structurally, it was a mono truss bridge, with the spans being fully self-supporting.
+The bridge spans used a "re-invented I-beam concept", a novel concrete truss design invented for this project.
+Concrete truss bridges are "exceedingly rare," and as of 2018, "no other designs similar to the FIU bridge" had been discovered.
+The vertical web of the beam consisted of a series of triangulated concrete diagonal struts along the centerline.
+The diagonal angles of the struts varied across the bridge so they would align with pipes from the center pylon in the eventual faux cable-stayed appearance.
 The concrete walkway deck was to act as the horizontal bottom flange of a wide I-beam, and the concrete roof canopy was to function as the horizontal top flange of the I-beam.
 The walkway was thus nearer to ground level than in a standard design where the walkway is placed on top of the structural support system.
-This reduced the number of steps to climb.
+This reduced the number of steps that bridge users would have to climb.

 The bridge was a post-tensioned concrete structure.
 Concrete structures are generally ten times heavier than equivalent steel designs.
-The bridge was made using a new formulation for concrete, intended to stay cleaner than standard concrete formulations.
+The bridge was made using a new formulation for concrete, which was intended to stay cleaner than standard concrete formulations.
 In the main bridge span, the concrete floor deck, roof, and most diagonal struts contained post-tensioning (PT) members whose compressive effect on the concrete was adjusted after the concrete was cured but prior to loading.